 The intent for this feature is to enable rapid pre-focusing at a consistent distance for faster AF acquisition.

-The utility of this function is going to be heavily dependant on the subject matter you’re shooting.
+The utility of this function is going to be heavily dependent on the subject matter you’re shooting.
 It works best for subjects that repeatedly pass through a relatively fixed point (e.g., cars going around a curve on a race track).
-For the kinds of wildlife shooting that I was doing, where nothing really stayed static or at a consistent distances, the function wasn’t at all useful to me.
+For the kinds of wildlife shooting that I was doing, where nothing really stayed at a consistent distance, the function wasn’t at all useful to me.

-However, I like the AF stop buttons, there’s a lot of potential utility in this if it fits with your specific kind of shoot.
+However, like the AF stop buttons, there’s a lot of potential utility in this if it fits with your kind of shooting.

 I do want to point out one point to be aware of.
 If Focus Preset mode is enabled, and you rotate the playback ring the lens goes into MF mode while it’s focusing to the pre-set distance.
 If you happen to keep the ring rotated, the lens will stay in “MF mode” and continue to stay focused at the pre-set distance.
 While this is the intended behavior, it can lead to some head scratching as to why the camera isn’t focusing if you’re not aware of what’s happening.